dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 When the non-triplestore-specific version of a SPARQL query is generated, statements that do not need inference are marked with the virtual named graph `<http://www.knora.org/explicit>`.

 When the triplestore-specific version of the query is generated, this could make use of a triplestore's inference.
-Currently, no triplestore-based inference is used, instead the API expands the prequery on basis of the available ontologies, to achieve the same results as if inference was used.
+Currently, no triplestore-based inference is used because of poor performance.
+Instead, the API expands the prequery on basis of the available ontologies, to achieve the same results as if inference was used.
 For that reason, `SparqlTransformer.transformStatementInWhereForNoInference` removes `<http://www.knora.org/explicit>`, and expands unmarked statements using `UNION` statements for all subclasses and subproperties (equivalent to `rdfs:subClassOf*` and `rdfs:subPropertyOf*`).
 Similarly, `SparqlTransformer.transformStatementInWhereForNoInference` replaces `knora-api:standoffTagHasStartAncestor` with `knora-base:standoffTagHasStartParent*`.